Articles of Incorporation and Rules

 11. This Association shall include in the business surplus for the fiscal year following the fiscal year in which it is unable to refund the amount of usage rebates for each fiscal year within the period specified in paragraph 8

-(Rebates in proportion to the amount of capital contribution)
+(Rebates in accordance with the amount of capital contributed)

-A rebate of surplus in proportion to the amount of capital contribution paid in (hereinafter referred to as "capital dividends") may be made out of the amount obtained by deducting the amount of statutory reserves, etc. from the surplus for each business year or the amount obtained by adding or subtracting the surplus or deficit carried forward for the business year, and further adding the amount of any withdrawal of discretionary reserves.
+Article 79 Rebates of surplus in accordance with the amount of capital contributed (hereinafter referred to as "investment dividends") may be made for the amount obtained by deducting the amount of legal reserves, etc. from the surplus for each business year, or by adding or subtracting carried-forward surplus or carried-forward losses to the deficit for the business year, and further adding the amount of voluntary reserves drawn down.

 2. Dividends on capital contributions shall be paid in accordance with the amount of capital contributions paid in by the members at the end of each business year